nchis09/BonoboFlow/README.md

 - Demultiplexing with support for multiple barcoding kits
 - Read quality filtering and length selection
 - Error correction using either Rattle or Vechat
-- Genome assembly and haplotype reconstruction
+- Genome assembly or haplotype reconstruction
-- GPU acceleration support for compatible processes
-- Comprehensive QC reporting
 - Automatic container detection and configuration (Docker/Singularity)
 - Flexible resource allocation for different computational requirements
 - DAG visualization for workflow monitoring